zachjob/bitmaker/README.md

 Display the remaining dots left, similar to how you display the remaining Power-Pellets.
 Only display the 'eat 10 dots' and 'eat 100 dots' options if there are enough dots to eat.

+# Stretch Goal: Properly score eating ghosts

+The main assignment only had you scoring 200 points per ghost eaten, but the real Pac-Man game actually scores more points each time he eats a ghost:

+1. 200 points for the first ghost eaten
+2. 400 points for the second ghost eaten
+3. 800 points for the third ghost eaten
+4. 1,600 points for the fourth ghost eaten

+Adjust your program to properly reflect the ghost eating scoring.

-# Stretch Goal 2: Keep track of level and add fruits
+# Stretch Goal: Keep track of level and add fruits

-After Pac-man has eaten all 4 power pellets and all 240 dots in the maze, he advances to the next level and the dots and pellets are reset.
+After Pac-Man has eaten all 4 power pellets and all 240 dots in the maze, he advances to the next level and the dots and pellets are reset.
 The ghosts should also be reset to inedible.
 There are 256 levels.
 Add the appropriate fruits.
 Make the fruit option randomly appear in the menu after the player eats some dots.

 - Level 1: Cherry / 100 points
 - Level 2: Strawberry / 300 points